Duxah/FreePCB-2/move_part.md

 ### Start dragging part

-With part selected, press F4 to begin moving it.
+With part or pin selected, press `F4_MOVE_PART` to begin moving it.
+When a part is merged with other parts, it is better to move it by selecting a pin.

 ![](pictures/drag_part.png)